1. Select Report Settings

 8. Calculation Options

 - In Case of Multiple Submissions: If more than one submission was made and scored, this option allows you to select to include all submissions, average student submission scores, use the latest student submission score, or use the earliest student submission score.

 - Filter by Date: This option allows you to select to filter by the date the submissions were made or the date the submissions were assessed.

 - Statistics Mode: This option allows you to select to display population or sample statistics.

-- Calculate Rubric Means Using: You have the option to calculate rubric means using Criterion scores or Overall scores.
+- Calculate Rubric Means Using: You have the option to calculate instrument means using Criterion scores or Overall scores.

 - Reliability Assessment Scores: If you have performed reliability tests using this assessment instrument you can select to include or exclude the reliability assessment scores.